R6Stats/valkord-discord/README.md

-Copy the `config.example.js` and create a `config.js` replace `login` with your uplay email adres replace `password` with your uplay password replace `base_url` with the API endpoint of r6stats, for example `https://api.r6stats.com/api/v1/` replace `token` with your discord bot token, if you do not have one, create on [here](https://discordapp.com/developers/applications/)
+Copy the `config.example.js` and create a `config.js` replace `login` with your uplay email adres replace `password` with your uplay password replace `base_url` with the API endpoint of r6stats replace `token` with your discord bot token, if you do not have one, create one [here](https://discordapp.com/developers/applications/)

 ## Running in Production